 Can I see a floor plan of the house?

 Definitely!
 We can do one better: an interactive floor-plan-based virtual tour.
 We want you to have as much information as possible before you decide to book your vacation rental with us.
+Note that the floor plan shows a possible configuration of furniture, but this may evolve with time, unlike the position of the walls!
 And, of course, if you have any questions, you can always contact us and ask us directly.

 Back to questions | Top of page